 Focus on Chemistry is designed using a conceptual, guided inquiry-based approach to learning.
-In this course, students discover chemistry through labs and in-class activities.
+In this course, students discover chemistry through labs, and virtual labs and in-class activities.
 Students will be expected to regularly read and independently practice what they are learning in class.
 Chemistry covered in the course is connected to real world problems, where students will be expected to research problems, draw conclusions and propose possible solutions.
 Through the learning process, students will learn how to support their scientific claims with evidence.
 Students who enroll in this course should be active participants in their learning and feel comfortable problem solving both with their classmates as well as independently.
-Topics covered in the class include the structure of the atom, molecular structure and properties of elements and compounds, gas laws, nuclear chemistry and bonding.
+Topics covered in the class include the structure of the atom, molecular structure and properties of elements and compounds, gas laws, nuclear chemistry and bonding

-Open to Grades: 11, 12 Prerequisite Courses: CP Biology or H Biology CP Physical Science Algebra I or Focus on Algebra
+Open to Grades: 10, 11, 12 Prerequisite Courses: CP Biology or H Biology Algebra I CPA or Algebra I CPB